sigfault-byte/LegitURL/TECHNICAL.md

 * `steampowered.com` → 48 SAN entries, Let’s Encrypt DV, no wildcard.
 * Immediate redirect to `store.steampowered.com` → EV cert, only 2 SANs.

-Because the chain lands on a **stronger, scoped EV certificate**, LegitURL waives the penalty for the first hop — context overrules the raw SAN count.
+Because the chain lands on a **stronger, scoped EV certificate**, LegitURL waives the penalty for the first hop, context overrules the raw SAN count.

 ---